2018 AIFF Super Cup final

-The 2018 Indian Super Cup Final was a football match between East Bengal and Bengaluru, played on 20 April 2018, at the Kalinga Stadium in Bhubaneswar, Odisha.
-The match was a culmination of the 2018 Indian Super Cup, a knockout football tournament in India run by the All India Football Federation.
-This was the first edition of the Super Cup, the successor to the Federation Cup.
-Bengaluru won the tournament after defeating East Bengal 4–1.
-A brace from captain Sunil Chhetri and goals each from Rahul Bheke and Miku were enough for Bengaluru to get past East Bengal who scored once through Ansumana Kromah.
+The 2018 Super Cup final was the final match of the 2018 Super Cup, the inaugural edition of the Super Cup, replacing the Federation Cup as the national knockout football competition in India.
+It was played at Kalinga Stadium in Bhubaneswar on 20 April 2018 between East Bengal and Bengaluru.

-Both teams qualified for the tournament after finishing within the top six in both their respective leagues, the I-League and Indian Super League.
-Prior to this match, both East Bengal and Bengaluru only played each other in league matches when Bengaluru was part of the I-League.

-The final was televised on Star Sports and online on Hotstar.
-The match took place at the Kalinga Stadium which had hosted every match of the tournament up till this match.
+Bengaluru won the match 4–1 for their third national cup title.

 Road to the final

 The Super Cup is a new annual Indian knock-out football competition that is open to all ten teams in the I-League and Indian Super League and is run by the All India Football Federation.
 The tournament is a replacement for the Federation Cup, the previous domestic competition for Indian football.

 The top six teams in both leagues during their 2017–18 seasons automatically qualified for the competition.
 The bottom four from each league had to go through a qualification stage.
 East Bengal finished in fourth in the I-League and thus qualified directly for the Super Cup.
 Bengaluru meanwhile finished in first during the Indian Super League but ended as runners-up after losing in the final.